Turbulent Relative Particle Dispersion

 \textbf{Acknowledgments}\\

 Much of this work was carried out during the course of my participation in the Turbulence Workshop at the Kavli Institute for Theoretical Physics, Santa Barbara.
 I am thankful to Professors Katepalli Sreenivasan, Grisha Falkovich and Eberhard Bodenschatz for the invitation.
-Part of this work was carried out during my visiting appointment at the International Centre for Theoretical Sciences, Bengaluru.
-I am thankful to Professor Spenta Wadia for his hospitality.
 I am also thankful to Professors Grisha Falkovich and Gert Jan van Heijst for valuable remarks.
 This research was supported in part by NSF grant No. PHY05-51164.

 \textbf{Appendix A. Dimensional/Scaling Developments}\\ \textbf{(i) 3D Relative Particle Dispersion}